 - 3 mat set – lite, standard and strong grip

 - Tool accessory set – this includes tools for scoring and weeding materials

 - Pen set – I’m biased to drawing designs, so I always recommend the pens.
 However, if you plan to create fabric projects, the Infusible Ink pens are the must-have.

 Prices will vary according to the accessories you purchase.
 Try finding a bundle that includes the extras you’d like to save some of your creative budget cash.

 Can I make money with my Cricut Maker?

 You can absolutely make money with your Cricut machine!

-There are a number of ways to create handmade projects with the help of your Cricut Maker.
-Find a project type you'd like to create and offer it for sale through online marketplaces like Etsy, attend craft fairs or even offer finished goods through a local consignment shop.
+Handmade products are great for selling and there are a number of ways to create handmade projects with the help of your Cricut Maker.
+Find a project type you’d like to create and sell it through online marketplaces like Etsy, attend craft fairs or even offer finished goods through a local consignment shop.

 The Cricut Maker is a fantastic tool to help you create an unlimited number of projects.
 This electronic cutting machine is versatile and easy to use.

 Get creative and show me what you’ve make… I’d love to see your hard work!